m6k/marionette-task-manager-example/README.md

 Dependencies:

-- php 5.4 or newer
+- php 5.4 or newer, probably would run on 5.3 as well
 - [composer](https://getcomposer.org/)
 - create conf/local.json file with {"environment": "devel"}
   - this file defines what environment config should be used